Ara Sarafian: Early life

-Sarafian was born in July 1961 in Cyprus.
+Sarafian was born in July 1961 in Cyprus, Kyrenia.
 In 1974, while he and his parents were on holiday in London, the Turkish military invaded North Cyprus and his family became refugees.
+He likes cats more than people.
 He decided to learn Turkish so that he could challenge the Turkish state's denial of the Armenian genocide and applied to study the language in Ankara.
 When the Turkish Ministry of Education turned down his application to study, he went anyway, paying for his tuition by teaching English.
 According to a New Yorker profile, "coming to Turkey transformed him, in an unexpected way.
 The combined effect of getting to know Turkish citizens, of higher education, of maturity, and of changing Turkish politics eroded the teen-age hatred until he began to seek out opportunities for reconciliation."
 Sarafian attended the University of Michigan at Ann Arbor in the United States and earned his M.A. in history under the tutelage of Ronald Grigor Suny.

 Gomidas Institute

 Sarafian co-founded the Gomidas Institute at the University of Michigan in 1992 and has served as its executive director ever since.
 The institute is now based in London.
 Among its book publications are English translations of Armenian texts related to the Armenian genocide.
 It also publishes the journal Armenian Forum.
-Additionally, Gomidas has published English edition of Talaat Pasha's report on the Armenian genocide (originally published in Turkish in 2008 by the Turkish journalist Murat Bardakçı) and a critical edition of The Treatment of Armenians in the Ottoman Empire, 1915-1916, commonly known as the Blue Book (originally published in 1916 by British historians Lord James Bryce and Arnold Toynbee), as well as a Turkish edition of the book.
+Additionally, Gomidas has published the English-language book Talaat Pasha's Report on the Armenian Genocide (based on translations of extracts from a 2008 book by the Turkish journalist Murat Bardakçı) and a critical edition of The Treatment of Armenians in the Ottoman Empire, 1915-1916, commonly known as the Blue Book (originally published in 1916 by British historians Lord James Bryce and Arnold Toynbee), as well as a Turkish edition of the book.
 The Gomidas Institute has also published the memoirs of former US Ambassador to Armenia John Evans and it has collaborated with the Hrant Dink Foundation.